 Pflugerville ISD is sharing this information about the district and your child’s campus with you as part of its obligations under the federal Every Student Succeeds Act of 2015 (ESSA).

-Federal Report Cards for the state, the district, and each of the district’s campuses are also available on the Texas Education Agency’s website at Federal Report Cards
+Federal Report Cards for the state, the district, and each of the district’s campuses are now available on the district’s website at this link or are also available on the Texas Education Agency’s website.

 Information on these report cards includes:

 Part (i): General Description of the Texas STate Accountability System

 On April 6, 2021, the U.S. Department of Education (USDE) waived the accountability, school identification, and related reporting requirements for the 2020-2021 school year.
 The waiver includes the report card provisions in section 1111(h)(1)(C)(i)(I)-(IV) (Accountability System description, other than the list of comprehensive, targeted, and additional targeted support and improvement schools).

 Campuses identified for support under the Every Student Succeeds Act (ESSA) for the 2021-22 school year are reported.

 This section provides information on student achievement on the State of Texas Assessments of Academic Readiness (STAAR) performance for mathematics, reading/ELA, and science by grade level and proficiency level for the 2020-21 school year.
 These results include all students tested, regardless of whether they were in the accountability subset.

 USDE waived reporting requirements in Section 1111(h)(1)(C)(iii)(I) (Other Academic indicator results for schools that are not high schools).